ASTM Testing Standards: What Installers Need to Know

 Each of these tests adds a piece to the overall picture of product quality.
 When comparing turf products, a manufacturer that publishes results across 8 to 10 ASTM standards is giving you far more confidence than one that shares only a few data points.

-How to Use ASTM Test Data When Choosing Turf
+How to Use ASTM Test Results to Pick the Perfect Turf

 Knowing the standards is useful.
 Knowing how to apply them to a buying decision is more useful.
 Here is a practical approach: